Blog Home / Knowledge / Leading by Example

 #1 Listen to the team

 Sometimes, a leader may get too busy giving directives and managing the team so that they forget to listen to other leaders and even their followers.
-A good leader should understand that they do not know everything and that they can learn something new from the most junior employee.
+Knowing how to lead means that leaders do not always know everything and that they can learn something new from the most junior employee.
 Also, most organisations hire staff based on their expertise and experience in specific fields, and the leader should learn to interact and listen to all employees.
 For example, if the manager is an investment expert, they may need someone from the accounting or marketing department to advise them on some issues.

 #2 Respect the chain of command